-The NBF dynamics during IOP16 (26 October 2012 to 30 October 2012) is now examined through an analysis of the air-sea coupled simulation.
+The NBF dynamics during IOP16 (26 to 30 October 2012) are now examined through an analysis of the air-sea coupled simulation.

-Figure 7 (a-b) represents the surface potential density spatial distribution before (0000 UTC on 26 October) and after (0000 UTC on 30 October) the IOP16 and Fig. 7 (c) shows the density difference between these two dates.
-Two specific surface water masses of the NWMS (the relatively light AW to the south and the dense AW to the north) clearly appear on Fig. 7 a and b (in blue and red respectively).
-Before IOP16 (Fig. 7.a), the Atlantic waters protrude northward forming a meander of light water extending to 42°N and from 3°E to 6°E. The difference of surface density between the two sides of the front is about 1 kg m-3 with a surface density gradient locally greater than 0.1 kg m-3 per kilometre.
+Figure 7a-b represents the surface potential density spatial distribution before (00:00 UTC on 26 October), and after (00:00 UTC on 30 October) the IOP16 and Fig. 7c shows the density difference between these two dates.
+Two specific surface water masses of the NWMS (the relatively light AW to the south and the dense AW to the north) appear clearly in Fig. 7a and b (in blue and yellow-red, respectively).
+Before IOP16 (Fig. 7a), the Atlantic waters protrude northward forming a meander of light water extending to 42° N and from 3 to 6° E. The difference in surface density between the two sides of the front is about 1 kg m^{-3} with a surface density gradient locally greater than 0.1 kg m^{-3} per kilometre.
 Filaments formed at the periphery of the meander extend northward.
-Further to the east (around 6.5°E) a second intrusion of light water occurs, but its northward extension is smaller and its density front weaker.
-These two meanders shape the NBF, which can be characterized by the 27.0 kg m-3 surface isopycnal.
-After IOP16 (Fig. 7.b), the light water patch is shifted to the southwest and the surface potential density increases in the NWMS.
-The NBF surface density gradient is less strong, except along the western part of the meander, and filament structures have dissipated.
-The NBF is now characterized by the 28.0 kg m-3 surface isopycnal.
-Looking at the surface density evolution between the beginning and the end of IOP16, the maximum potential density increase (Fig. 7.c), larger than 1.5 kg m-3, is located in the area impacted by the NBF dynamics (along the meander) and along the north coast of the Gulf of Lion.
-Note the appearance of cold, dense waters along the French coast (around 5.5°E), a sign of coastal upwelling.
+Further to the east (around 6.5° E) a second intrusion of light water occurs, but its northward extension is smaller and its density front weaker.
+These two meanders shape the NBF, which can be characterised by the 27.0 kg m^{-3} surface isopycnal.
+After IOP16 (Fig. 7b), the light water patch is shifted to the southwest and the surface potential density increases in the NWMS.
+The NBF surface density gradient is reduced except along the western part of the meander, and filament structures have dissipated.
+The NBF is now characterised by the 28.0 kg m^{-3} surface isopycnal.
+Looking at the surface density evolution between the beginning and the end of IOP16, the maximum potential density increase (Fig. 7c), larger than 1.5 kg m^{-3} , is located in the area impacted by the NBF dynamics (along the meander) and along the north coast of the Gulf of Lion.
+Note the appearance of cold, dense waters along the French coast (around 5.5° E), a sign of coastal upwelling.